 - 1a.
 If a district believes that it will be impossible to meet this standard within 12 months, it may apply for a waiver of this requirement, as described on the Smart Schools website.
-The waiver must be filed and approved by SED prior to submitting this survey. - □ By checking this box, you are certifying that the school district has an approved waiver of this requirement on file with the New York State Education Department. - Connectivity Speed Calculator (Required).
+The waiver must be filed and approved by SED prior to submitting this survey. - ☐ By checking this box, you are certifying that the school district has an approved waiver of this requirement on file with the New York State Education Department. - 2.
+Connectivity Speed Calculator (Required).
 If the district currently meets the required speed, enter "Currently Met" in the last box: Expected Date When Required Speed Will be Met.

-Number of Students Required Speed in Mbps Mbps to be Attained Expected Date When Required Calculated Speed (No Response) 0.00 (No Response) Speed Will be Met (No Response)
+Number of Required Speed in Current Speed in Expected Speed to Expected Date Students Mbps Mbps be Attained Within When Required 12 Months Speed Will be Met Calculated Speed (No Response) 0.00 (No Response) (No Response) (No Response)